Greenville Dog Bite Lawyer

 This is another common question.
 Even a non-aggressive dog can cause harm if they take you by surprise.
 One scenario that we see frequently is when a dog jumps up on a person to greet them.
 Often the dog only intends to lick the person, which may seem harmless.
 Typically the dog’s owner is used to this behavior and is not hurt because they’re expecting the jump.
 But a stranger may not be anticipating that a dog will pounce on them, and could easily be knocked to the ground.
 For this reason, many “friendly” dogs have caused broken bones and other injuries.

 In this case, the dog’s owner is still liable for any damage their pet caused.
 If you suffered any injuries as a result of contact with someone else’s dog, please call our office for a free consultation.

 Getting bitten by a dog is frightening and extremely painful.
 Being outright attacked can be life-altering.
 Victims of dog bites are not only saddled with physical and emotional pain but also with the financial hardship of paying medical bills.
-Our Greenville dog bite attorney is here to ensure that you have fair representation and equitable compensation for your injuries.
+Auger & Auger Accident and Injury Lawyers is here to ensure that you have fair representation and equitable compensation for your injuries.

 If you or a loved one has suffered a dog bite, reach out to our office to schedule a no-cost case evaluation.
 We will review the details of your case and put together a comprehensive plan for securing the damages you are entitled to.
 Our zero-fee guarantee means that you don’t pay until we win.
 Call (864) 991-3532 today for your free consultation, with no fees due until recovery!